VictorGoubet/techsage/README.md

 ## Launch 🚀

-After setting up, launch the script.
+After setting up, launch the script with admin rights.
 If no configuration is provided, the default configuration will be used:

 ```sh
 launch-sage